Ukraine in the Junior Eurovision Song Contest 2022: Final

 The final took place on 18 September 2022, hosted by Timur Miroshnychenko in Kyiv and was broadcast on Suspilne Kultura as well as online via Suspilne's Facebook and YouTube channels.
 The results were determined by a combination of jury and online vote.
 Due to a tie in the final results, the jurors each voted individually for their winner, with Sofia Artemenko & DJ Polinka receiving 1 vote and Zlata Dziunka receiving 2 votes, therefore winning the final.

 At Junior Eurovision

 After the opening ceremony, which took place on 5 December 2022, it was announced that Ukraine would perform sixteenth (last) on 11 December 2022, following Armenia.

 Voting

 Jury selection

 The members of the Ukrainian jury panel will be selected via a public online vote.
 Ten candidates were announced on 28 October 2022 and the online vote took place until 2 November 2022 via Suspilne's official website junioreurovision.ua.
 Based on the results of the vote, the five potential jurors that receive the most votes will be asked to sign to be part of the jury.
 In the event that a juror is unable to sign the agreement to be on the jury, the juror with the next highest number of votes will be offered the place on the jury.
+The ultimately chosen jury members are in bold: